Material-Blazor/Material.Blazor/BlazorMdc/Components/List/MTList.md

 ## Summary

-A [Material List](https://github.com/material-components/material-components-web/tree/v7.0.0/packages/mdc-list#lists).
+A partial implementation of a [Material List](https://github.com/material-components/material-components-web/tree/v7.0.0/packages/mdc-list#lists).
 Uses render fragments to implement Material Theme Web Components one and two line lists, plus a BlazorMdc interpretation of a three line list.
 It features:

 ## Details